 Every resident involved with this process has made a valuable contribution and merits recognition.
-A list of everyone who attended the Community Feedback Open House is provided in Appendix X. Appreciation is also extended to the 224 anonymous residents who completed a community feedback survey, the 57 anonymous neighbors who are
+A list of everyone who attended the Community Feedback Open House is provided in Appendix X. Appreciation is also extended to the 224 anonymous residents who completed a community feedback survey, the 57 anonymous neighbors who are homeless and completed a comprehensive survey about their lived experience, the 59 business owners/representatives who completed a survey, and the 31 community stakeholders who participated in one of the seven listening sessions.
+Gratitude to Grace Church in the Mountains for allowing us to use their facility to host listening sessions.

-Town of Waynesville Board of Alderpersons
+Town of Waynesville Board of Alderpersons UNXXON.